The sixth Painleve transcendent and uniformization of algebraic curves: Uniformization of Picard--Hitchin's curves

-{\em Remark $2$.} An important point here is the fact that function $\dtheta$ should play an independent part in the $\theta$-calculus along with the four functions $\theta_k$.
-An explanation of this role of $\dtheta$ is as follows.
+\begin{remark} An important point here is the fact that function $\Dtheta$ should play an independent part in the $\theta$-calculus along with the four functions $\theta_k$.
+An explanation of this role of $\Dtheta$ is as follows.
 Weierstrass' $\zeta$-function is the canonical meromorphic integral on elliptic curves.
 It never reduces to holomorphic or logarithmic integrals, or meromorphic elliptic functions since it is related to them only through a derivative.
-On the other hand $\zeta\sim\dtheta/\theta_1$.
+On the other hand $\zeta$-function is proportional to the ratio $\Dtheta/\theta_1$. \end{remark}